davidmc24/gradle-bintray-plugin/README.md

 If you want the latest development version, you can use `default` as a version.

+## Offline Use

+As of Gradle 1.4, external build scripts are not cached.
+That means that with the example above cannot be used without a network connection.
+If you want to be able to  build offline, download Bintray.gradle to your project root, and instead declare the plugin like this:

+    :::groovy
+    buildscript {
+        apply file: 'Bintray.gradle'
+    }

 # Configuration

 The plugin adds special syntax in `repositories` blocks to declare Bintray repositories.